jeaye/blog.jeaye.com/_drafts/2016-10-31-weechat-logs.md

 accrue rather large logs.
 By default, those logs are quite verbose and are never rotated.
 In my case, my logs were taking up 2GB worth of disk space on my VPS.

+#### Investigating the issue
+My first question, when my monitoring showed that disk usage had passed the 90% mark, is "what's growing and can it be trimmed?"
+After using [du](https://linux.die.net/man/1/du) to find which user directories were the issue, I was able to pinpoint a couple of culprits.
+The biggest one was weechat.
 ```text
 $ du -h -d1 ~
 ... elided ...